MattWillFlood/hello-world/BlahBlah/README.md

 estimate entropy in the context of probability theory and information theory as defined by Shannon, and not thermodynamic or other entropies from classical physics.***

+## Installation

+There are two ways to install EntropyHub for MatLab.

+#### Method 1:
+    1. Download the MatLab toolbox file (EntropyHub.mltbx) above.
+    2. Open matlab and change the current folder to the directory where the .mltbx file is saved.
+    3. Double-click the .mltbx file to open it.
+This should begin the installation.
+#### Method 2:
+    1.

+## Documentation & Help

+A key advantage of EntropyHub is the comprehensive documentation available to help users to make the most of the toolkit.
+In the supplemental software section of the MatLab help browser, you can find the custom EntropyHub documentation on each EntropyHub function, complete with several examples and references to relevant scientific sources.
+To learn more about a specific function, one can do so easily from the command line by typing: `doc FunctionName`, which will display the documentation in the help browser.
+For example:

+`doc SampEn`     Documentation on sample entropy function

+`doc XSpecEn`    Documentation on cross-spectral entropy function

+`doc hXMSEn`     Documentation on hierarchical multiscale cross-entropy function

+Alternatively, one can simply access the docstrings of a function (like any MatLab function) by typing help FunctionName in the command line, which will display the docstrings in the command window.

 ## Functions

 EntropyHub functions fall into 5 categories: